dennis84/translator/roadmap.md

 - (%) Import results status
 - (!)
 Github sync schema
 - (!)
 Add creadtedAt to translations
 - (!)
-Add translation suggestions to complete stats
-- (!)
 Show translations suggestions with existing parent blue and without red

 # Milestone: 1.1
 - ($) Prevent for js object zombies.
 Make a view renderer which removes the current views before render the new one.
-- ($) TranslationAPI.entry: Do not load all translation, only the childs of translation by id
 - (!)
 Paginate translations (infinite scroll)

 # Milestone: 1.x